takapi327/ldbc/docs/src/main/mdoc/index.md

 ldbc is a [Typelevel](http://typelevel.org/) project.
 This means we embrace pure, typeful, functional programming, and provide a safe and friendly environment for teaching, learning, and contributing as described in the Scala [Code of Conduct](http://scala-lang.org/conduct.html).

-ldbc is Created under the influence of [tapir](https://github.com/softwaremill/tapir), a declarative, type-safe web endpoint library.
-Using tapir, you can build type-safe endpoints and also generate OpenAPI documentation from the endpoints you build.

-ldbc allows the same type-safe construction with Scala at the database layer and document generation using the constructed one.

 Note that **ldbc** is pre-1.0 software and is still undergoing active development.
 New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.

 ## Modules availability